jar-ben/tamus/README.md

 ## Installation
 Tamus requires several external libraries to be installed.
-- First, you need python2 to run Tamus (due to dependencies on third-party libraries that we use)
+- First, you need python3 to run Tamus
 - Second, you need to install the z3 solver with python bindings enabled.
 You can download z3 and install it from here: https://github.com/Z3Prover/z3.
 Do not forget to use "--python" with python scripts/mk_make.py, and also make sure that you install the python bindings, e.g., with "pip install z3-solver"
 - Third, you need to install networkx. "pip install networkx" should do the trick.
 Follow instructions at https://networkx.github.io/documentation/stable/install.html for further details.
 - Fourth, you need to install the or-tools from https://developers.google.com/optimization/install